 As announced earlier this year, Fannie Mae plans on providing opportunities for financial institutions to invest in the credit performance of our single-family book of business through our risk sharing transactions.
-We recently held a conference call with potential credit investors in anticipation of our first credit risk sharing transaction.
-I encourage you to download the presentation.

 On September 10, we updated Fannie Mae’s single-family loan-level performance dataset.
 The data are provided to promote better understanding of the credit performance of Fannie Mae mortgage loans and to help investors model the credit performance of loans owned or guaranteed by Fannie Mae in anticipation of future risk sharing transactions.

 Through quarterly updates of single-family loan-level credit performance data, Fannie Mae continues to work to provide transparency to the market and help move the industry forward.

 Executive Vice President, Single-Family Underwriting, Pricing, and Capital Markets

 For more information, please visit our Credit Risk Sharing page.

 The views expressed in these articles reflect the personal views of the authors, and do not necessarily reflect the views or policies of any other person, including Fannie Mae or its Conservator.
 Any figures or estimates included in an article are solely the responsibility of the author.